Ultravis66/LGA1700-Water-Block-1D-Thermal-Model/README.md

 - **CFD provides truth data** but is computationally expensive (hours per run)
 - **1D models enable rapid iteration** (milliseconds per run)
 - **Calibration bridges the gap** between fidelity and speed

-The approach is widely used in electronics cooling, automotive thermal management, and HVAC design.

 ## Author
 if you use this work, please cite:
 ```